What to Do in Hanoi

 Th 36 Themed Streets

-One of the aspects of the Old Quarter which we enjoyed the most were the themed streets.
+The number one attraction for Hanoi on Tripadvisor is the old quarter, and the best thing about this number one attraction is the fact that it is free!
+What we enjoyed most about the Old Quarter of Hanoi were the themed streets.
 Each street specialises in a trade, so if you want a new toilet you head to toilet street and all vendors will be toilet specialists!
 Now, we didn’t see a toilet street so this is made up, however here are some real examples:

 - Hang Bac: Silversmiths